-A Sensor Group can cover multiple rooms provided the rooms are covered by the same Location Cell.
+A Sensor Group can cover multiple rooms.
 Sensors can belong to one or more groups.
 An example Location Cell with three sensor groups, is shown in the following figure.

 Figure 5-1: Sensor Groups

 In the example:

 - Group A and Group B are adjacent to each other (and overlap).
 Sensors AB1 and AB2 belong to both Group A and Group B. Therefore, these two sensors can exchange data with the other sensors from both Group A and Group B. - Sensors A1, A2, B1, and B2 are not shared.
 Therefore, they cannot exchange any data between Groups A and B. - Group C is completely independent and does not share any sensors or exchange data with Group A and Group B.